Temperature dependence of $p$-wave contacts in a harmonically trapped Fermi gas

 Similarly, for systems with $p$-wave ($\ell=1$) interactions, Tan's $p$-wave contacts have been theoretically formulated~\cite{Qi,virial,erratum,Yoshida,momentum_p,Inotani,Qin,Zhang2D,Yin1D,Maki2024,Yao_NSR} and measured experimentally in $^{40}\mathrm{K}$~\cite{Luciuk2016,Jackson2023,Dale2024} and, more recently, in $^{6}\mathrm{Li}$~\cite{Nagase}.
 However, no experiments have yet explored their temperature dependence or performed thermodynamic measurements.
 The temperature dependence of $p$-wave contacts is expected to be more complex than in $s$-wave Fermi gases due to the contribution of the effective range.
 This follows from the effective range expansion of the $p$-wave scattering phase shift, $k \cot{\delta_p} = -1/(v k^2) - 1/R_{\rm{e}}$, where $v$ and $R_{\rm{e}}$ are the scattering volume and effective range, respectively~\cite{Taylor1972,Landau1999}.
-At unitarity $v \rightarrow \infty$, $v$ dependence vanishes; however, the effective range $R_{\rm{e}}$ scales its scattering.
-Thus the contacts and thermodynamics cannot be treated universally, as pointed out~\cite{Nagase}.
+Near resonance $v \rightarrow \infty$, $v$ dependence vanishes; however, the effective range $R_{\rm{e}}$ dominantly determines the phase shift.
+Thus the contacts and thermodynamics cannot be treated universally, as pointed out~\cite{Yoshida, Nagase}.

-Another complication in the temperature dependence arises from the dipolar splitting of the $p$-wave interaction into $|m|=0$ and $|m|=1$ scattering channels~\cite{Ticknor2004,Gaebler2007}.
+Another complication in the temperature dependence arises from the dipolar splitting of the $p$-wave interaction into $m=0$ and $m=\pm1$ scattering channels~\cite{Ticknor2004,Gaebler2007}.
 Especially in $^6$Li, where the Fermi energy $E_F = k_B T_F$ ($k_B$: Boltzmann constant) is comparable to the splitting energy $\delta E$, the ratio $\delta E/E_F$ serves as a key parameter characterizing the system’s anisotropy, as noted in early theoretical studies of the $p$-wave superfluid phase diagram~\cite{pSF1,pSF2,pSF3,pSF4} and of $p$-wave polarons~\cite{polaron}.
 To capture the temperature dependence of $p$-wave contacts, it is essential to analyze the contributions from each $m$ channel independently.
 Besides interaction parameters, a multiple interplay among $k_BT$, $E_F$, and $\delta E$ characterizes the $p$-wave contacts.
 Thus, once the $E_F$ dependence is established, the $k_BT/E_F$ dependence can be examined—our main objective in this work.